 "Coastal Zone Consistency determination" (CZC) refers to the review of a permit application conducted by DHEC-OCRM where the staff must determine whether or not a new, regulated construction activity proposed in the coastal zone is consistent with the policies of the Coastal Zone Management Program.
 A Coastal Zone Consistency determination is required for all state and federal permits.
 The CZC review is triggered by the submission of a permit application and does not occur independently.
-Specific requirements for certification are contained in the South Carolina Coastal Program Document and associated refinements.
+Specific requirements for certification are contained in the South Carolina Coastal Zone Management Program Document and associated refinements.
+The CZC certification becomes a component of the overall permit, and the certification, including any possible conditions, is enforceable by Department staff.

 "Coastal Zone Management Program" (CZMP) is a coastal management and certification program that was established in 1979 in accordance with the South Carolina Coastal Tidelands and Wetlands Act of 1977 also known as the South Carolina Coastal Zone Management Act (CZMA).
 The policies and directives contained in the CZMP are administered by DHEC's Office of Ocean and Coastal Resource Management (DHEC-OCRM).
 The CZMP and CZMA task DHEC-OCRM to review any state permit, federal permit, federal license or direct federal activity for consistency with the CZMP.
 Some main goals of the program are to protect both salt and fresh water wetlands, beach/dune systems, marshlands, tidelands and designated geographic areas of particular concern that include but are not limited to areas of special historic, archeological and cultural significance and threatened or endangered species habitat.
-The policies and directives of the CZMP can be found in the South Carolina Coastal Program Document (1979), the Coastal Zone Management Program Refinements (1993), and the associated excerpt containing refinements entitled Policies and Procedures of the South Carolina Coastal Management Program, updated July 1995 all located at http://www.scdhec.gov/environment/ocrm/czmp.htm#program_doc.
+The policies and directives of the CZMP can be found in the South Carolina Coastal Program Document (1979), the Coastal Zone Management Program Refinements (1993), and the associated excerpt containing refinements entitled Policies and Procedures of the South Carolina Coastal Management Program, updated July 1995 all located at on the DHEC website